 - Federal Agency Workers

-Even if you qualify to have only a portion of your student loans repaid by someone else or forgiven, it can mean a massive reduction in your overall debt which can help you repay your outstanding debt balance that much faster.
+Even if you qualify to have only a portion of your student loans repaid by someone else or forgiven, it can mean a massive reduction in your overall debt.
+In addition, loan forgiveness can help you repay your outstanding debt balance that much faster.

 Change Your Financial Circumstances

-Whether you ask for a raise, take a different position, or consider an additional job, if you put all the extra pay towards student loan repayment, you will have that debt paid off in a shorter time frame.
-Much quicker than if you stick to the minimum payments for the next 10 or 20 years.
+Putting extra finances towards student loan repayment will have you pay off your debt in a shorter time frame, which is much quicker than sticking to the minimum payments for the next 10 or 20 years.

 Of course, making more money is not the only way to put more towards your student loan payments.
 You may also choose to cut unnecessary expenses from your budget and invest those savings toward eliminating your student loan debt.
 Easy starting places include the following: